utk-eecs-crumpton-tas/cs102-handbook/docs/general/discord.md

 ![example screenshot](@site/static/img/example-screenshot.png)

-- You can take a screenshot on mac by pressing `command + shift + 4` and then dragging your mouse to select the area you want to capture.
+- You can take a screenshot on Mac by pressing `command + shift + 4` and then dragging your mouse to select the area you want to capture.
-- You can take a screenshot on windows by pressing `windows + shift + s` and then dragging your mouse to select the area you want to capture.
+- You can take a screenshot on Windows by pressing `Windows + shift + s` and then dragging your mouse to select the area you want to capture.